 Yes, there is!
 Here we’ll show you how to move the wallet blockchain files to another directory in Windows, Mac and Linux.
-That is moving the core files such as blockchain and wallet.dat files from default C:/ drive or SSD to HDD or external drive or even to a pen drive.
+That is moving the core files such as blockchain and wallet.dat files from default C:/ drive or SSD to HDD, to external drive or to a pen drive.
 It’s very simple to change the blockchain file location if you follow the steps carefully.

 Note: To move the blockchain data directory we are going to use the command line parameter.
 Also this works with almost any crypto currency QT wallets (Bitcoin, Litecoin, Zcash4Win, Monero, Dash, Doge, Verge, etc)

 Finding the wallet files and taking a backup

 Step 1: First thing first; Before doing anything we recommend you to backup your wallet first and put the wallet.dat file somewhere safe.

 Step 2: Once backup is done its time to find the default data location.